zuozhenggh/learning-library/security-library/database/data-safe/assess-database-configurations-users/assess-database-configurations-users.md

 3. To refresh the latest user assessment, click the **Refresh Now** button.
 The **Refresh Now** window is displayed.
 For now, let's keep the default name as is, and click **Refresh Now**.

-    - When you refresh the latest user assessment, Oracle Data Safe automatically saves a copy of it to the Assessment History.
+    - When you refresh the latest user assessment, Oracle Data Safe automatically saves a static copy of it to the Assessment History.

     ![User Assessment Refresh Now window](images/ua-refresh-now-window.png "User Assessment Refresh Now window")